JuliaStats/MixedModels.jl/docs/src/optimization.md

 ```

 More detailed information about the intermediate steps of the nonlinear optimizer can be obtained the `fitlog` field.
-By default, `fitlog` is not populated, but passing the keyword argument `fitlog=true` to `fit!` and `refit!` will result in it being populated with the values obtained at each step of optimization:

 ```@example Main
-refit!(fm2; fitlog=true)
 first(fm2.optsum.fitlog, 5)
 DisplayAs.Text(ans) # hide
 ```